CriticalBlue/demo-approov-io-web/README.md

 sudo docker-compose logs --follow --tail 10
 ```

-Next, once this is the web server for the Traefik service itself you need to restart the same for it to be able to generate the LetEncrypt certificate for himself:
+Next, you need to restart the web server for the Traefik service itself for it to be able to generate the Let'sEncrypt certificate:

 ```console
 cd /opt/traefik